SoWaF: Shuffling of Weights and Feature Maps: A Novel Hardware Intrinsic Attack (HIA) on Convolutional Neural Network (CNN): Introduction

 \section{Introduction}

-\footnote{A version of this work will be published in ISCAS 2021} FPGA-based Convolutional Neural Network (CNN) inference has gained attention in recent times \cite{abdelouahab2018accelerating}.
-FPGA hardware accelerators offer good performance, high energy efficiency, fast prototyping, and capability of reconfiguration \cite{guo2019dl}, \cite{odetola20192l}, \cite{hailesellasie2019mulnet}, \cite{hailesellasie2019mulmapper}.
-The re-configurable nature of FPGAs permits flexibility in the mapping of CNNs on FPGA \cite{wei2017automated} with high accuracy and low precision \cite{kim2017fpga}.
-The adoption of High-Level Synthesis (HLS) in the mapping of CNN on FPGA allows software specifications of accelerators to be synthesizable to hardware \cite{kim2017fpga}.
-To achieve a short time-to-market, the mapping of pre-trained CNN on hardware accelerators is often outsourced to untrusted third parties.
-They contribute to FPGA design flow, by providing soft IPs or hard IPs (such as bitstream files).
+\footnote{A version of this work will be published in ISCAS 2021} FPGA based Convolutional Neural Network (CNN) inference has gained attention in recent times \cite{abdelouahab2018accelerating}.
+FPGA hardware accelerators offer good performance, high energy efficiency, fast prototyping, and capability of reconfiguration, \cite{odetola20192l}, \cite{hailesellasie2019mulnet}.
+The re-configurable nature of FPGAs permits flexibility in the mapping of CNNs on FPGA with high accuracy and low precision \cite{kim2017fpga}.
+The adoption of High Level Synthesis (HLS) in the mapping of CNN on FPGA allows software specifications of accelerators to be synthesizable to hardware \cite{kim2017fpga}.
+To achieve short time-to-market, the mapping of pre-trained CNN on hardware accelerators is often outsourced to untrusted third parties.
+They contribute to FPGA design flow, by providing soft IPs or hard IPs (such as bitstream file).
 Due to their untrusted nature hardware intrinsic security can be compromised via malicious hardware insertions, which are very difficult to detect, especially if the IP is provided as a bitstream file.